orangeduck/mpc/README.md

 ```
 mpc_lexer_print(lexer);
 ```
-finally it prints the specified lexer, and the parsers that have been binded to that lexer
+finally it prints the specified lexer, and the parsers that have been binded to that lexer along with there assiciated action, `(nil)` means no action is associated

 ### able to redefine itself at runtime allowing for dynamic parsing